shanecav84/active_job_channel/README.md

 ```

 ## Caveats
-`ActiveJobNotifier` depends on `ActiveJob` and `ActionCable`, and, as such, is
+`ActiveJobChannel` depends on `ActiveJob` and `ActionCable`, and, as such, is
 subject to their limitations:

 * A persisted [subscription adapter](http://guides.rubyonrails.org/action_cable_overview.html#subscription-adapter)
 is required for `ActionCable` to handle notifications from background
 `ActiveJob` processes
 * Because `ActiveJob` does not know when a job has permanently failed,
-`ActiveJobNotifier` sends notfications for each failure, retried or final
+`ActiveJobChannel` sends notfications for each failure, retried or final

 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).